Banking’s Top 5 in Total Return to Shareholders: 2019 Edition

 #5.
 Plumas Bancorp (Nasdaq: PLBC)

 There you have it!
-The JFB all stars in top 5, five-year total return.
-The largest of the lot is $3.7 billion in total assets.
+The JFB Top 5 all stars.
+The largest of the lot is Meta at $6.2 billion in total assets.
 No SIFI banks on the list.
 Ask your investment banker why this is so.

 Congratulations to all of the above that developed a specific strategy and is clearly executing well.
 Your shareholders have been rewarded!